-5.1 Written feedback should follow the whole class feedback model where development points are explicitly linked to learning and highlight students' next steps.

-5.2 Levels and grades are not recorded on work except for assessment tasks.
-BTEC and vocational work will be marked in accordance with the relevant awarding bodies guidelines.

-5.3 The frequency of comment marking is set for at least one whole class marking grid per half term alongside any more formalised assessments taking place within this time frame.

-5.4 Students reading and acting on feedback must be planned into lessons.
-A DIRT/number of DIRT activity/ies must be planned that that meet the needs of each student in the class.
-Time for students to adequately make these changes in the lesson is essential.

-5.5.
-All written comments should be clear, legible and neat in a handwriting style consistent with that being taught to the students.

-5.6.
-Written responses may occasionally be written about a child's behaviour e.g. if the teacher feels that the pupil has not used the time allocated for a given task, this may be indicated in writing on the child's work.
+- Written feedback should follow the whole class feedback model where development points are 5.1. explicitly linked to learning and highlight students' next steps. - 5.2.
+Levels and grades are not recorded on work except for assessment tasks.
+BTEC and vocational work will be marked in accordance with the relevant awarding bodies guidelines. - The frequency of comment marking is set for at least one whole class marking grid per half term 5.3. alongside any more formalised assessments taking place within this time frame.
+In addition, teachers should circulate with purpose during each lesson to pick up on common areas to celebrate and to inform lesson adaptation and future planning. - 5.4.
+Students reading and acting on feedback must be planned into lessons.
+A DIRT activity/number of DIRT activities must be planned that that meet the needs of each student in the class.
+Time for students to adequately make these changes in the lesson is essential. - 5.5.
+All written comments should be clear, legible, and neat in a handwriting style consistent with that being taught to the students. - Written responses may occasionally be written about a child's behaviour e.g., if the teacher feels that the pupil has not used the time allocated for a given task, this may be indicated in writing on the child's work.

-5.7.
-Written feedback should be provided via the 'class marking grid' but could also be supported by marking in various forms (comments, codes, sticks, stamps or stickers) and be age-specific.

-5.8.
-Adults consider whether students can read and understand the comments, allowing some response time.
-It is recognised that comments are also used to inform other audiences e.g. parents, SLT, about that piece of work, using the marking code.
+- Written feedback should be provided via the 'class marking grid' but could also be supported by 5.7. marking in various forms (comments, codes, sticks, stamps or stickers) and be age specific. - Adults consider whether students can read and understand the comments, allowing some 5.8. response time.
+It is recognised that comments are also used to inform other audiences e.g., parents, SLT, about that piece of work, using the marking code.

-Assignment title: Date: WHAT WENT WELL GAPS/MISCONCEPTIONS ch. c SPaG I NEED TO SEE Code SP This means that: There is a spelling mistake in your work.
-Action required: Write a sentence at the end of your work that includes the correct spelling of the word. с You did not put a capital letter when needed or you put a capital letter in the wrong place.
+Assignment title: Date: WHAT WENT WELL GAPS/MISCONCEPTIONS SPaG I NEED TO SEE SP This means that: There is a spelling mistake in your work.
+Action required: Write a sentence at the end of your work that includes the correct spelling of the word. С You did not put a capital letter when needed or you put a capital letter in the wrong place.
 Take note of the teacher's correction.
 Be careful next time! Р Punctuation has been missed out or used incorrectly in your writing.
 Add in the correct punctuation.
 Gr You have written a sentence with mistakes in your grammar.
-Re read your incorrect sentence and make the necessary corrections. w You have used an incorrect word or a better word could have been chosen.
-Add the correct word/a better word to your sentence. // You should have started a new paragraph.
-Take note of the teacher's correction.
-A new paragraph begins when
+Re read your incorrect sentence and make the necessary corrections. necessary corrections. w You have used an incorrect word or a better word could have been chosen.
+Add the correct word/a better word to your sentence.

 Code This means that: Action required: SP There is a spelling mistake in your work.
 Write a sentence at the end of your work that includes the correct spelling of the word. С You did not put a capital letter when needed or you put a capital letter in the wrong place.
 Take note of the teacher's correction.
-Be carefu next time! Р Punctuation has been missed out or used incorrectly in your writing.
+Be careful next time!
+P Punctuation has been missed out or used incorrectly in your writing.
 Add in the correct punctuation.
 Gr You have written a sentence with mistakes in your grammar.
 Re read your incorrect sentence and make the necessary corrections. w You have used an incorrect word or a better word could have been chosen.
 Add the correct word/a better word to your sentence. // You should have started a new paragraph.
 Take note of the teacher's correction.
 A new paragraph begins when you are changing topic, time, place or person.